djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

-49. Check if "Get Time Off Balance", "Get User Profile", "Request Time Off", "Update address" and "Update Title" skills are added.
-If not already added, click on "Add skill + " for all skills you want to add.
+49. Check if "Get Time Off Balance", "Get User Profile", "Request Time Off", "Update address", and "Update Title" skills are added.
+If not, click on "Add skill + " for all skills you want to add.
-Then click on "Connect App" on top right, if not already connected.
+Then, click on "Connect App" on top right, if not already connected.

 <img width="1000" alt="image" src="hands-on-lab-assets/image15.png">

-50. From menu, click on "AI agent configuration".
+50. From the menu, click on "AI agent configuration".

 <img width="1000" alt="image" src="hands-on-lab-assets/image16.png">